 Detox centers have different specialties.
 Some centers offer only alcohol detox and others provide a wide range of addiction services.
 Detox centers may treat different genders or age groups, and they may have different religious affiliations.
 However, the highest-quality treatment centers possess common characteristics.

-The best detox facilities perform extensive evaluations or assessments before beginning detox.
+The best facilities perform extensive evaluations or assessments before beginning detox.
 Physicians, nurses or certified staff members screen for medical conditions, co-occurring mental health disorders and other health conditions.
-They determine the severity of a patient’s addiction and develop a detox plan specific to his or her needs.
+They determine the severity of a patient’s addiction and develop a plan specific to his or her needs.

 Detox centers should provide medication to curb cravings and ease withdrawal when possible.
 They should also prepare patients for future therapy and offer referrals to therapists, support groups or other aftercare support organizations in the community.

-Make sure that the detox center is the best one for you before beginning treatment.
+Make sure that the center is the best one for you before beginning treatment.
 Ask the following questions to determine if the center is right for you.